 I really don’t feel the need to explain why I relate so strongly to these broken characters, but I did at least cover some of my current physical health situation in my review of Empire of Storms.
 I’m still struggling to survive day to day, contrary to whatever illusion social media + photoshop creates.
-I can’t even try to explain the exhausting physical battle, but will say that the mental endurance for years of isolation is a whole other challenge.
+I can’t even try to explain the exhausting physical battle, but will say that the mental endurance is a whole other challenge.
 So to find this family of characters who have been through hell physically and mentally, yet still manage to find hope, love, and fight to survive is more powerful than I can say.
 These books and characters have been a total lifeline for me (and so many others) and I will always be grateful to Maas for them.
 So maybe pause before you judge me as a white girl with an easy life who blindly supports anything Maas writes out of clueless privilege.